-- 1. Lower legform impactor certification - 1.1.
 The certified impactor may be used for a maximum of 20 impacts before recertification.
 With each test new plastically deformable knee elements shall be used.
-The impactor shall also be re-certified if more than one year has elapsed since the previous certification, if any impactor transducer output, in any impact, has exceeded the specified CAC or has reached the mechanical limits of the leg impactor deformation capability. - 1.2.
-Static tests - 1.2.1.
-For both tests specified in paragraphs 1.2.2. and 1.2.3. below, the impactor shall have the intended orientation about its longitudinal axis, for the correct operation of its knee joint, with a tolerance of $\pm 2^{\circ}$.
+The impactor shall also be re certified if more than one year has elapsed since the previous certification, if any impactor transducer output, in any impact, has exceeded the specified CAC or has reached the mechanical limits of the leg impactor deformation capability.

+- 1.2.
+Static certification tests - 1.2.1.
+The femur and the tibia of the flexible lower legform impactor shall meet the requirements specified in paragraph 1.2.2. of this Annex when tested according to paragraph 1.2.4. of this Annex.
+The knee joint of the lower legform impactor shall meet the requirements specified in paragraph 1.2.3. of this Annex when tested according to paragraph 1.2.5 of this Annex.
+The stabilized temperature of the impactor during the certification tests shall be $20 \pm 2^{\circ}$ C.